BCISOFT/sentinel-docs/docs/features/brute-force-protection.md

 ## Notes on IP resolution

 - **IPv6** addresses are supported and normalized before storage and comparison.
 - **Proxies**: by default the client IP is read from `REMOTE_ADDR`.
-The `X-Forwarded-For` header is spoofable, so it is only trusted when you explicitly enable the corresponding setting and your store sits behind a controlled reverse proxy.
-- Whitelist entries are matched by exact IP address (CIDR ranges are not supported).
+Forwarded headers are spoofable, so `X-Forwarded-For` is only read when the request reaches you from a declared proxy (the Cloudflare preset or **Other reverse proxies**), and the chain is walked from right to left so that entries an attacker prepended are ignored. `CF-Connecting-IP` is additionally only trusted when the request originates from a published Cloudflare range.
+- Declaring a proxy is what enables this hardened behaviour.
+Until you do, installations upgraded from an earlier version keep the previous handling of the legacy *Trust X-Forwarded-For* setting, so bans and logs stay keyed by the same address as before.
+- **Trusted IP entries** accept exact addresses and CIDR ranges (`203.0.113.0/24`, `2001:db8::/32`).
+IPv4-mapped IPv6 addresses match their IPv4 form.

 ---